MicrosoftDocs/memdocs/sccm/core/clients/manage/co-management-tutorial.md

 1. From the primary site server, open the Configuration Manager console and go to **Administration > Cloud Services > Azure Services**, and select **Configure Azure Services**.

    On the Configure Azure Service page, specify a friendly Name for the cloud management service you’re configuring.
-For example: Name = My cloud management gateway
+For example: *My cloud management gateway*

    Then select **Cloud Management**, and then select **Next**.